 1.)
-Enjoy the sea view from the Malecón
+Enjoy the sea view from the Malecon

 2.)
-Discover the beautiful Havana Cathedral
+Discover Havana Cathedral

 The architecture of Havana Cathedral is absolutely stunning, and if you’re up for climbing the tower, the views you’ll see from the top are well worth the effort.

 3.)
 Find Colon Cemetery

 A cemetery might not sound like the most exciting of attractions and may even seem a little morose but bear with me here.

 Interestingly, they’re also sorted into categories, from bishops to baseball players, making it one of the most organised graveyards in the world.
 That being said, if you’re not really into the more macabre sites of the city, you might wanna give this one a miss.

 4.)
-Embrace your salsa dancing rhythm
+Embrace salsa dancing

-Make sure you catch a glimpse of the sensual and world famous salsa dance, a thrilling part of Havana culture (ideally with a rum-based cocktail in hand) 🍹
+Make sure you catch a glimpse of the sensual and world-famous salsa dance, a thrilling part of Havana culture (ideally with a rum-based cocktail in hand).

 Head over to the buzzing spots of; Diablo Tun Tun or La Cecilia which is one of the cities largest outdoor music spots.
 Honestly, it’s easily up there as one of the best things to do in Havana.

 5.)
 Visit Plaza de la Revolución

 Whether you know a lot about Cuban history or nothing at all, you’re bound to have seen the face of Che Guevara splashed across T-shirts and posters all across the world.

 6.)
 Explore Old Havana

 Pick your way through the cobbled streets and quaint little squares, taking in stunning old buildings like the Cathedral de San Cristobal.

-For a delicious bite to eat, head over to La Bodeguita del Medio which is a must-visit restaurant that serves yummy seafood alongside traditional Cuban tunes. 🎶
+For a delicious bite to eat, head over to La Bodeguita del Medio which is a must-visit restaurant that serves yummy seafood alongside traditional Cuban tunes.

 7.)
 Watch the sunrise at Morro Castle

 Okay, we’ve all seen a fort or two in our time.
 But the striking white facade of Morro castle with the blue ocean as its backdrop is a particularly impressive sight.

 Bordering on Old Havana, Paseo del Prado is arguably the most beautiful street in Havana (shhh, don’t tell the other streets).
 It was originally inhabited by some of Havana’s most affluent, and their wealth is reflected in the grandeur of the design.

-After all that exploring, head over to La Terraza where they’ll serve you up a hearty portion of freshly fried plantains and BBQ grilled chicken. 😋
+After all that exploring, head over to La Terraza where they’ll serve you up a hearty portion of freshly fried plantains and BBQ grilled chicken.

 9.)
 Explore Gran Teatro de La Habana

 Havana is brimming with a rich cultural heritage which will blow any traveller to the city away.
-Built in 1915, the Gran Teatro de La Habana’s baroque style and the fascinating sculptures which adorn it should not be missed.
+Built back in 1915, the Gran Teatro de La Habana’s baroque style and the fascinating sculptures which adorn it should not be missed.

 If you can, make sure to grab yourself some tickets to see the world-renowned Cuban National Ballet Company in all their glory (who call the García Lorca Auditorium home).
-It’s breathtaking!

 10.)
-See the gorgeous Fusterlandia
+See Fusterlandia

 Decorating an entire neighbourhood with representations of your own life and artistic work might seem like an egotistical thing to do but that didn’t stop José Fuster, and us visitors are very grateful for it.

 Fusterlandia, a small village on the outskirts of the city, is pumped full of colourful mosaics, paintings and sculptures by the man known as the Picasso of the Caribbean.
 It’s a beautiful and unique thing that every traveller should see.